Marketplace Open Enrollment

 Individuals who live outside of these states who do not purchase health coverage for the year of 2023 will not have to pay a fine.

-What to Do If You Cannot Afford Health Insurance
+What to Do if You Cannot Afford Health Insurance

 For people who are unable to afford traditional health insurance, below are some available options.
 Please note that if you are concerned about your ability to afford health insurance, it is best to seek advice and assistance from a professional.
 Many states have Navigators to answer your questions and can walk you through this process.
 The "Find Local Help" link on healthcare.gov or your state’s Marketplace website can get you in touch with one of these individuals.